top of page

 About Dr. Masako Iino:

-Masako Iino, a distinguished Japanese historian and former honorary professor, holds a prominent position as the president of Tsuda College.
-Born in Toyonaka City, Osaka Prefecture, she graduated from Tsuda College in 1966 and later earned a master's degree in history from Syracuse University in 1968 as a Fulbright scholarship recipient, specializing in the transition of American history from politics to "social history."
+Masako Iino, a distinguished Japanese historian, holds a prominent position as the president of Tsuda College.
+Born in Toyonaka City, Osaka Prefecture, she graduated from Tsuda College in 1966 and later earned a master's degree in history from Syracuse University in 1968 as a Fulbright scholarship recipient, specializing in the transition of American history from politics to social history.
 Upon her return to Japan, Iino delivered lectures at Tsuda College and conducted extensive research on Japanese immigrants to the United States, mainly through oral history interviews with Issei and Nisei individuals in California during the 1980s and 1990s.
 Joining Tsuda College as an assistant professor in 1981, she ascended to the position of professor in 1991, serving until 2013.
-Additionally, she held visiting roles at McGill University and Acadia University during this period.
-In 2012, Iino assumed the role of chairman of the board at the Tsuda College Foundation, and in 2013, she was granted the title of Professor Emeritus while becoming a director of the Mitsubishi Foundation.
+She also held visiting roles at McGill University and Acadia University during this period.
+In 2012, Iino assumed the role of Board Chair at the Tsuda College Foundation.
+In 2013, Iino was granted the title of Professor Emeritus at Tsuda College and also became a director of the Mitsubishi Foundation.
 Her impactful career reflects a commitment to scholarly research, education, and leadership in various capacities.